patrickfrey/mewa/doc/tutorial.md

 ```

 #### Calls and Promote Calls
 Here are the functions to define calls with parameters and a return value.
 For first class scalar types we often need to look also at the argument to determine the constructor to call.
 Most statically typed programming languages specify a multiplication of an interger with a floating point number as a multiplication of floating point numbers.
 If we define the operator dependent on the first argument, we have to define the call int * float as conversion of the first operand to a float followed by a float multiplication.
-I call these calls promote calls in the example **language1** and the tutorial.
+I call these calls promote calls in the example **language1** and in this language.
 The first argument an integer is promoted to a float and then the constructor of the float multiplication is taken.
 ```Lua
 -- Constructor for a promote call (implementing int + double by promoting the first argument int to double and do a double + double to get the result) function promoteCallConstructor( call_constructor, promote_constructor)